JabRef/jabmap/README.md

 You can find a list of shortcuts at [shortcuts.md](shortcuts.md).

 ## 🌟 Try It Out!

 There are a couple of ways to try out JabMap.
-The fastest way to just get a grasp of it is on [github pages](https://jabref.github.io/jabmap/).
-Note that this will merely allow you to create some nodes, edit and tag them.
-Saving, Loading and JabRef-related features like BibTeX-Nodes and importing attached PDF-files as nodes won't work unless you are running our version of JabRef's HTTP-Server (see [below](##-🤖-getting-the-server-running) for setup) since the mentioned features rely on it.
+In any case, you first have to start the HTTP-Server on your machine since Saving, Loading and JabRef-related features like BibTeX-Nodes and importing attached PDF-files as nodes won't work unless you are running JabRef's HTTP-Server (see [below](#-getting-the-server-running) for setup).
+Afterwards check out [github pages](https://jabref.github.io/jabmap/) where you can try JabMap in your browser!

->Note: It's still possible your browser blocks access to the server due to HTTP/HTTPS issues, for the best experience follow the steps below on how to try JabMap running it locally.
+> Note: It's still possible your browser blocks access to the server due to HTTP/HTTPS issues
+> If you see an Error 404 page, this is most likely the cause.
+Check if the server has started properly or use another browser and try again.
+>
+> For the best experience follow the steps below on how to try JabMap.

-### Running it locally
+### Quick-Start-Guide

 The following commands get the code in place and start JabRef and JabMap with the help of a handy wrapper tool called [gg.cmd](https://github.com/eirikb/gg).
 A little terminal magic is required, but don't worry, we have the commands all laid out for you!